Toys play a crucial role in childhood development as they provide opportunities for children to learn and grow in various areas of development.

 The Importance Of Toys In Childhood Development

-Fine motor coordination is important as an infant grows and is able to start performing a greater range of actions.
-The simple action of reaching for an object and picking it up is a challenge at this stage.
-Toys are ideal to attract the attention of a baby to encourage them to perform this action so toy gifts make perfect presents.
+Fine motor coordination is important as an infant grows and can start performing a greater range of actions.
+The simple act of reaching for an object and picking it up is challenging at this stage.
+Toys are ideal to attract a baby’s attention and encourage them to perform this action, so toy gifts make perfect presents.

 Toys should also become more complicated as the baby develops new abilities.
 Pressing buttons, shaking a toy or performing an action to make a sound is ideal for developing fine motor coordination.
-Once again, toys that have different textures, are colorful and stimulate the senses are important for babies.
+Once again, toys with different textures that are colorful and stimulate the senses are important for babies.

-Once a child crawls and then starts to walk, their entire outlook on the world changes and the developmental focus changes from small movements to larger needs.
-Toys can even encourage a child to become mobile.
-The aim of toys at this age should be to encourage gross motor skills and co-ordination.
-This helps develop important functions such as balance, mobility and good muscle tone.
+Once a child crawls and then starts to walk, their entire outlook on the world changes, and the developmental focus changes from small movements to larger needs.

 From the age of about 4 or 5 years old, the focus of toys once again evolve.
 This is the time when a child requires greater stimulation for the brain.
-At this age, children are normally learning numbers and the alphabet which will affect their ability to read and calculate at a later age.
+Children are normally learning numbers and the alphabet at this age, which will affect their ability to read and calculate later.
 Toys and games that assist in learning these two essential functions are important right throughout childhood.